ryan-mcclue/unsw/comp4920/wk5.md

 <!-- SPDX-License-Identifier: zlib-acknowledgement -->
+A counterfactual statement discusses what would have been true if following a hypothetical.

 **Reflective Equilibrium**
 Emphasis on justification and coherence is relevent to far reaching impacts on AI technology